allisongao4015/oath_cases/README.md

                1) ticket is written off before a hearing takes place
                2) case dismissed
                3) guilty
-               4) defaulted, commonly known as no action by the respondent.
+               4) defaulted, commonly known as no action by the respondent

 Scenarios 3 and 4 result in fine collection while the first and the second outcome do not.